Detect the chronic fat distribution disorder that affects one in 10 women with the lipoedema test

 Bruising >

-Diagnosing lipedema can be a complex challenge as the symptoms are both complex and easily confused with other conditions.
+Diagnosing lipoedema can be a complex challenge as the symptoms are both complex and easily confused with other conditions.

-The diagnostic journey to uncover lipedema is often a grueling experience, masked by symptoms that are experienced very differently by individuals.
-It is therefore crucial not only to rely on a lipedema test, but also to consult healthcare professionals who are trained in the diagnosis and treatment of lipedema.
+The diagnostic journey to uncover lipedema is often a grueling experience that is masked by symptoms that are experienced very differently from person to person.
+It is therefore essential not only to refer to a lipoedema test, but also to consult medical professionals who are trained in the diagnosis and treatment of lipoedema.

-Symptoms similar to lipedema can also occur in conditions such as fibromyalgia, chronic musculoskeletal pain, polyneuropathy or chronic venous insufficiency.
+Symptoms similar to lipoedema can also occur in conditions such as fibromyalgia, chronic musculoskeletal pain, polyneuropathy or chronic venous insufficiency.

 Symptoms include, among others:

-• Pain and a feeling of tightness in the arms and legs
+• Pain and a feeling of tension in the arms and legs

 • A feeling of heaviness in the extremities